Lokkenpok/smoothieficator/README.md

 ## How to Use

 1. Extract songs using one of the following methods:
-   - **Copy-Paste**: Use the Ultimate Guitar Print View for best results
+   - **Copy-Paste**: Use a print-friendly view or plain text from any chord/lyric source for best results
    - **Manual Entry**: Enter song title, artist, and paste or type lyrics with chords
 2. Adjust scroll speed using the slider in the top bar
 3. Use playback controls to start/stop scrolling or reset to the top